Zfreeman24/CSS_ESEM/README.md

 make clean build
 ```

+If you're still having issues, you may be missing some library installations such as blake2, which our group encountered.

 ## Goal of the project

 Our goal was to increase the encryption of the key generation, as we felt the initial key generation was inadequate given the importance of health documents